rokubop/serenade-sx-starter/README.md

 ## Install

-Clone this repository anywhere on your machine to your preferred folder name.
+Clone this repository to your preferred folder name.

 > Do not clone this folder to `.serenade/scripts`.
 > That is the output folder

+Window users recommend to use PowerShell or Git Bash for setup

-After cloning, run the following commands in the root folder of this project:
+After cloning, cd to the folder and run:
 ```bash
 npm install
 ```

-First time setup:
+Then run first time setup:
 ```bash
 npm run setup
 ```